0 Items in Your Cart

 Vault Guides are THE source for insider insight on career information and employer reviews.
 Shop Vault Guides

-The U.S. Department of Labor predicts that job growth in the airline industry will experience little or no growth through 2020.
-The recent economic recession slowed the growth that this industry had experienced in the mid-2000s.
-However, job growth should be favorable in the realm of regional and low-cost carriers, and in general aviation.
+The U.S. Department of Labor predicts that job growth in the airline industry will experience little or no growth through 2024.
+The recent economic recession slowed the growth that this industry had experienced in the mid-2000s, but the economy has been strengthening the past few years and the employment outlook is brighter for some areas of the airlines industry.
+There should be favorable opportunities in the realm of regional and low-cost carriers, and in general aviation.
 In addition, the U.S. Department of Labor predicts a growing demand for international travel, especially for businesses that are venturing into Asian markets.
 This demand will create job opportunities for pilots, flight attendants, and flight engineers.
 A marked growth in the world's population should also mean a rising number of passengers and a subsequent demand for more flights.
 Pilots for cargo carriers will also be in great demand as more materials are shipped around the world on a daily basis, and as service models such as just-in-time delivery require expedited shipment.